Rotations

 This rotation offers an excellent mix of clinic, OR, and Simulation time.
 You operate 1.5 days a week and practice colonoscopies and EGD's one day a week.
 Dr. Lee is a great teacher who lets you primarily manage patients.
 There is a different fellow on Monday, Tuesday and Wednesday (no fellow on Thursday or Friday), which allows the intern to be the continuity of care and truly run the small service.
 Interns practice with various simulators three afternoons a week.
 The average census is 1-5 patients and you will participate in 3-5 cases per week plus colonoscopies/EGD’s on Fridays.

-Faculty: Drs.
-Ramaswamy*, Colsen, and Lee
+CRS Faculty: Drs.
+Arsoniadis, Lee

 Acute Care Surgery-Night